 The applicant is a contractor that works on complex tunnel projects using recently developed equipment and procedures for soft-ground tunneling.
-The applicant's workers engage in the construction of tunnels using advanced shielded mechanical excavation
+The applicant's workers engage in the construction of subaqueous tunnels below the water table through soft soils consisting of clay, silt, and sand using advanced shielded mechanical excavation techniques in conjunction with an Earth Pressure Balanced Tunnel Boring Machine (EPBTBM).